Mum who spends £35k on Christmas decorations defends herself

 This Morning fans were left gobsmacked at a mum who has spent £35k on Christmas decorations.

-With December right around the corner, many of us are starting to think about putting up our Christmas decorations.
+With December right around the corner, many of us are already putting up our Christmas decorations.

 But one mum has taken things to a whole new level after she admitted to spending £35k on her home’s festivities.

-Joanne Smith appeared on This Morning on Monday morning to show off her expensive items, including a Harrods bear guarding the front door and a huge toy train set.
+Joanne Smith appeared on This Morning last year to show off her expensive items, including a Harrods bear guarding the front door and a huge toy train set.

 Introducing the mum-of-one, host Holly Willoughby said: "Over the last decade, Joanne Smith has spent a staggering £35,000 on her festive decorations and she's outdone herself once again this year."